-- 2.20 Discharge planning is the process used to decide what a patient needs for a smooth move from one type or level of care to another.
-Effective discharge planning is important to providing good continuity of care for animals, but this needs to be managed well. - 2.21 Protocols for discharging animals should be in place for on-duty staff.
+2.20 Discharge planning is the process used to decide what a patient needs for a smooth move from one type or level of care to another.
+Effective discharge planning is important to providing good continuity of care for animals, but this needs to be managed well.

+2.21 Protocols for discharging animals should be in place for on-duty staff.
 It is recognised that each practice will have its own policy and standard arrangements for discharging patients.
-But, despite different patient needs and circumstances, there are basic principles of planning for discharge that protocols should cover, such as: - a.
+But, despite different patient needs and circumstances, there are basic principles of planning for discharge that protocols should cover, such as:

+a.
 Plan the date and time of discharge early: this means that the client knows what needs to happen and when their animal is likely to be discharged.
+Veterinary surgeons should agree with the client a realistic expected discharge date and there should be appropriate support in place.

+b.

-Veterinary surgeons should agree with the client a realistic expected discharge date and there should be appropriate support in place. - b.
-Identify whether the patient has simple or complex discharge needs and consider how these will be met: discussing these needs with the client at an early stage in the process means that appropriate action can be taken and plans arranged.
+consider how these will be met: discussing these needs with the client at an early stage in the process means that appropriate action can be taken and plans arranged.